|Monthly Tech-Tip |

-This is an example of how much sense it makes to use a fritted form of a flux like lithia rather than the pure, and very troublesome, oxide material.
+This is an example of how much sense it makes to use a fritted form of a flux like lithia rather than the pure, and very troublesome, lithium carbonate.
 And it is fairly easy to do calculations (e.g. in your insight-live.com account) to substitute zinc in many existing boron fluxed recipes.

 This should be more commonly available than it is.
 Volume users buy this by the pallet for their production, it's high cost amortizes down well considering the benefit it brings.
 A typical potter would be aghast at the price.
 Until he saw what this can do!

 These materials have many issues.
 They can create problems in glaze slurries (like precipitates, higher drying shrinkage), cause issues with laydown density and produce fired surface defects (like pinholes, blisters, orange peeling, crystallization).
 Lithium and barium carbonates have toxicity issues and the carbon burns off during firing (with lithium, for example, 60% of its weight is lost).
 Yet the oxides that these materials supply to the glaze melt - ZnO, Li2O, BaO and SrO can be sourced from frits (removing most of the problems and imparting better glaze melting).
 Fusion Frit F-493 has 11% LI2O, F-403 has 35% BaO, F-581 has 39% SrO and FZ-16 has 15% ZnO.
 Of course, these frits source other oxides (but such are common in most glazes).
 Using glaze calculation you can often duplicate the chemistry of glazes while sourcing these oxides from frits.
 This being said, using the frits is about achieving a quality and avoid defects over concerns about their extra cost.
 Often the benefits lower the overall cost of production.